kulshekhar/ts-jest/README.md

 > Note: Looking for collaborators.
 [Want to help improve ts-jest?](https://github.com/kulshekhar/ts-jest/issues/223)

-`ts-jest` is a TypeScript preprocessor for Jest with source map support and sensible defaults that quickly allows you to start testing TypeScript with Jest.
+`ts-jest` is a TypeScript preprocessor with source map support for Jest that lets you use Jest to test projects written in TypeScript.

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->